-Concurrent Convertible Notes Offering
+Concurrent ADS Offering

-Concurrently with this offering, pursuant to a separate prospectus supplement and the accompanying prospectus, we are offering an aggregate of US\$1,750 million principal amount of convertible senior notes due 2025, which we refer to as the convertible notes (or an aggregate of US\$2,000 million principal amount of the convertible notes if the underwriters in that offering exercise their over-allotment option in full).
-We refer to that offering as the concurrent Convertible Notes Offering.
-Any such sales of the convertible notes or any sales of our ADSs, if any, issued upon conversion of the convertible notes in the public market may affect the price of our ADSs.
-This prospectus supplement does not constitute an offer to sell or a solicitation of an offer to buy any convertible notes being offered in the concurrent Convertible Notes Offering.
-The completion of this offering is not contingent on the completion of the concurrent Convertible Notes Offering (nor is the completion of the concurrent Convertible Notes Offering will be completed or, if completed, on what terms it will be completed.
+Concurrently with this offering, pursuant to a separate prospectus supplement and the accompanying prospectus, we are offering 28,700,000 ADSs (or up to 33,005,000 ADSs if the underwriters in that offering exercise their over-allotment option in full).
+We refer to this offering as the ADS Offering.
+The net proceeds of the concurrent ADS offering, after deducting underwriting discounts and estimated expenses payable by us, is expected to be approximately US\$3,540.9 million (or approximately US\$4,072.0 million if the underwriters in the ADS Offering exercise their over-allotment option in full).
+This prospectus supplement does not constitute an offer to sell or a solicitation of an offer to buy any ADSs being offered in the concurrent ADS Offering.
+Neither the completion of this offering nor the concurrent ADS Offering is contingent on the completion of the other, so it is possible that this offering occurs and the ADS Offering does not, and vice versa.
+We cannot assure you that the concurrent ADS Offering will be completed on the terms described above, or at all.